 Combined, the two posts should get you well on your way.
 I do not include step-by-step building instructions, so feel free to ask any other questions you may have in the comment section at the bottom of the post.

 We created these fireplace drawings as a quick reference (they are not to scale).
-All dimensions are in inches (see note below).
+All dimensions are in inches (see note below for correction).
 Keep in mind, our project included building over an existing fireplace with a ceiling height of 8 feet.
 Most likely, your project will require adjustments.

 Note: Be sure to check your local area for fireplace building regulations.
 Top measurement should read 59.25″ across, not 69.25″.